Welcome to today's edition of the Rush 24-7 podcast.

 I really am not, and you people know that.

-Some of them I counted among my best friends, and I've known them for over 30 years, 25, 30 years, and yet here I am thrust into a position, not complaining about it, where I have to be able to put all that aside and get right down to what I think about it, whatever it is from issue to issue, because it's all about you.
+Some of them I counted among my best friends and I've known them for over 30 years, 25, 30 years, and yet here I am thrust into a position, not complaining about it, where I have to be able to put all that aside and get right down to what I think about it, whatever it is from issue to issue, because it's all about you.

-Actually, the first 90 minutes, the first hour and a half of this program, I spent a lot of time and concentrated, focused on trying just to explain all of the elements, did not come down on one side or the other.
+And so I said particularly the first hour yesterday, I spent, you know what, actually the first 90 minutes, the first hour and a half of this program, I spent a lot of time and concentrated, focused on trying just to explain all of the elements.

-The lack of depth, and I I mean this, the lack of ability to to understand nuance, and yesterday wasn't that nuanced, it was pretty cut and dried.
+The lack of depth, and I mean this, the lack of ability to understand nuance.

 You didn't have to read between the lines of what I was saying.